smallstep/smallstep-desktop/README.md

 ## Runtime Requirements

+All platforms require an internet connection for normal operation.

 ### Windows

 - *Administrator privileges* - the Smallstep app requires privilege escalation to be able to communicate to the TPM